danielshervheim/atmosphere/README.md

 1. Load each table as a float array.
 2. Create 64x64 RGB floating point textures from each array.
-3. Upload the rayleigh and mie textures to the GPU.
+3. Upload the Rayleigh and Mie textures to the GPU.
 4. In the fragment shader, convert the current view-zenith and sun-zenith angle into texture coordinates with the following formula:
    1. `u = 0.5 * (1.0 + sign(cosViewZenith)*pow(abs(cosViewZenith), 1.0/3.0));`
    2. `v = 0.5 * (1.0 + sign(cosSunZenith)*pow(abs(cosSunZenith), 1.0/3.0));`
-5. Sample the rayleigh and mie textures with the texture coordinate `(u, v)`.
+5. Sample the Rayleigh and Mie textures with the texture coordinate `(u, v)`.
-6. Remap the rayleigh and mie values with the `min` and `max` constants from `results.txt`.
+6. Remap the Rayleigh and Mie values with the `min` and `max` constants from `results.txt`.
-7. Multiply the rayleigh and mie values with their respective phase functions.
+7. Multiply the Rayleigh and Mie values with their respective phase functions.
-8. Add the rayleigh and mie values to get the total scattering.
+8. Add the Rayleigh and Mie values to get the total scattering.
 9. Multiply the total scattering by the spectral irradiance constants from `results.txt` to compute the radiance.
 10. Multiply the radiance by the spectral-to-rgb conversion constants from `results.txt` to compute the rgb color.
 11. Tonemap the rgb color via `rgb = pow(1.0 - exp(-rgb), 1.0/2.2)`.